Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 ## Awaiting Review

 Once you've submitted your pull request, the only thing left is to wait from feedback from one of the project maintainers.
 Since this is volunteer work for all of course, we ask for patience if you don't see a response immediately.
 Sometimes it takes about a day for someone's schedule to clear up to have the sit to properly review incoming PRs.
-We'd rather not rush a response after someone has put time and effort into submitted.
+We'd rather not rush a response after someone has put time and effort into submitting it.
 If it's been over **one week** and you haven't received any acknowledgement, you can post a comment on your PR reminding of it's status.

 The purpose of reviews is to create the best experience we can for our contributors.